-Policy Original goal Disappointing outcome How was it derailed?
-Farm to Fork Strategy At the centre of the European Green Deal, 652 the Farm to Fork Strategy (F2F) aimed to ensure a 'sustainable food system' in Europe, including policy on biodiversity, soil health, public health, and climate and environmental impact.
+Policy Original goal Disappointing outcome Farm to Fork Strategy At the centre of the European Green Deal, 652 the Farm to Fork Strategy (F2F) aimed to ensure a ' sustainable food system ' in Europe, including policy on biodiversity, soil health, public health, and climate and environmental impact.
 Although the F2F strategy was a landmark step toward more sustainable farming in Europe, the strategy had some key elements revised before publication, including removing reference to reducing meat consumption, to focus on red and processed meat only.
-653 Significant lobbying toward Frans Timmermans, previous Executive Vice President of the European Commission for the European Green Deal and Commissioner for Climate Action (2019-2023).
-Groups like Copa-Cogeca launched a 'coordinated communications campaign' toward MEPs to try and weaken the language in the plan.
-654 Industrial Emissions Directive (IED) Revision of the IED to be consistent with climate, energy, and circular economy policies, including by covering a wider category intensive animal farming, including of cattle (as part of the Green Deal's Zero Pollution Action Plan).
+653 Industrial Emissions Directive (IED) Revision of the IED to be consistent with climate, energy, and circular economy policies, including by covering a wider category intensive animal farming, including of cattle (as part of the Green Deal's Zero Pollution Action Plan).
 Weakened repeatedly throughout EU institutional negotiations, until the IED would only apply to very large industrial farms - i.e. the number of Livestock Units (LSU) that the IED would apply to was repeatedly raised from the Commission's original draft of 100 LSU (before an official proposal of 150 LSUs) to the final 350 for pigs, 300 for (adult) poultry (i.e. egg-laying hens), and 280 for broilers (i.e. chickens for meat).
 Cattle was ultimately excluded from the scope of the IED, in November 2023.
-655 Co-ordinated and unrelenting lobbying by agri and meat groups, towards the Commission, Parliament, and Council (i.e. Member States), using misleading rhetoric about 'small family farms' (of a size that were never covered by the IED), scaremongering, misrepresentation of numbers, and insisting that farms shouldn't be regulated under 'industrial' regulation (see 3.1.4 C).
-Big allies (often with conflicts of interest) in the Parliament's Agri committee (see 3.1.3), and the industry-friendly Agriculture Commissioner (who admitted that he 'successfully lobbied to increase the LSU' proposed by the Commission's directorate responsible for the IED, DG Environment 656) also aided the derailment.
-EU Methane Strategy A Methane Strategy covering energy, waste, and agriculture (to meet Green Deal goals).
+655 EU Methane Strategy A Methane Strategy covering energy, waste, and agriculture (to meet Green Deal goals).
 The Commission's October 2020 Strategy failed to include any mandatory actions for the agriculture sector.
 Only the energy sector was marked for further legislation on methane.
 For agriculture, measures were focused on the need to keep counting emissions so as to postpone action, pushing feeding strategies, mainly based on additives, and biogas plants, which risk incentivising more intensive livestock farming.
-657 The meat and dairy industry sent a barrage of input to the Commission's July to August 2020 public consultation, arguing that the Methane Strategy should focus on incentives (including for biogas) and recognise how good the EU livestock sector was already, as well as questioning the science behind livestock methane being bad for the climate.
-These demands were largely taken on board in the Commission's subsequent text.
-Meanwhile, in the European Parliament, the Agri Committee rapporteur for the Methane Strategy was a dairy farmer on Arla Foods board, whose opinion mimicked industry's wish list - and much of which made it into the Parliament's final resolution (see 3.2.2 - Conflicts of Interest).
-Agri-food Promotion Policy Review of the CAP promotion programme for agricultural products, to enhance its contribution to sustainable production and consumption, in line with evolving diets, and to support the most sustainable methods of livestock production (as set out in the Green Deal's Farm to Fork strategy, and Europe's Beating Cancer Plan).
+657 Agri-food Promotion Policy Review of the CAP promotion programme for agricultural products, to enhance its contribution to sustainable production and consumption, in line with evolving diets, and to support the most sustainable methods of livestock production (as set out in the Green Deal's Farm to Fork strategy, and Europe's Beating Cancer Plan).
 The proposal promised for 2022 to enhance the role of the Promotion Policy in sustainable production and consumption has yet to be published.
-Year-on-year Promotion Policy work plans have continued, and a sub-criterion in the 2022 Promotion Policy annual work plan referred to 'alignment with the objectives of Europe's Beating Cancer Plan, in particular, encouraging the shift to a more plant-based diet, with less red and processed meat'.
-Despite the Commission's assurance that this sub-criterion was one of five, and that 'failing to address one would not lead to the exclusion of a project', the reintroduction in the 2023 plan was contested and removed, and the sub-criterion was not included at all in the 2024 work plan (see 3.2.3.4 - Exploiting Crises).
-A barrage of Big Ag, meat and dairy industry lobbying against any criteria that 'stigmatises' or 'discriminates' against red/processed meat - including invoking the Ukraine and Covid-19 crises (see 3.2.3.4 - Exploiting Crises) - as well as disrupting the scientific link between cancer and red and processed meat' - successfully led the Commission to backtrack on the inclusion of the new subcriteria in annual work plans.
+658 Year-on-year Promotion Policy work plans have continued, and a sub-criterion in the 2022 Promotion Policy annual work plan referred to ' alignment with the objectives of Europe's Beating Cancer Plan, in particular, encouraging the shift to a more plant-based diet, with less red and processed meat '.
+659 Despite the Commission's assurance that this sub-criterion was one of five, and that ' failing to address one would not lead to the exclusion of a project ', 660 its reintroduction in the 2023 plan was contested and removed, and the sub-criterion was not included at all in the 2024 work plan (see 3.2.3.4 - Exploiting Crises).